 Deploy expense claim management tools to make it easier to track expenses and detect any anomalies.
 These tools also save time and improve team productivity.

 Example : Deploy an online expense report management solution, enabling employees to submit their expenses in real time and managers to validate them quickly.
 Set up alerts if expense limits are exceeded or procedures are not followed.
-Choose a solution that makes clear to everyone the policy rules that apply to them.
+Choose a solution that makes the rules of the policy that apply to each employee clear.

 In conclusion, training employees in business expenses policy is a worthwhile investment for the company.
 It helps prevent the risks of fraud and non-compliance, while fostering a culture of accountability and transparency.